I love a scavenger hunt as much as the next person.

 Below are the slides from my presentation with the same title as this post at BIOMEDevice Boston 2015 on Center Stage.

-Document Control & Records Management – Choose Wisely
+Document Control and Records Management – Choose Wisely

 Your choices for managing documents and records can be overwhelming.
 Let me sum them up: